Flying Minors: What's Required for Consent

 It is a beautiful thing for a child to experience a new culture, especially when it involves traveling to another country.
 Whether it's part of a school trip or a family vacation, it's beneficial for the child to experience new languages, customs, and history.

 As an adult above the age of 18, you need to have a valid government form of ID in order to board a plane, according to TSA.
-However, for the children under the age of 18, there is a different story.
+However, for the children under the age of 18, it's a different story.

-In this article, we will guide you regarding the rules and documents that you must have when you are traveling with a minor.
-So, next time when you board a flight with your little one, you know exactly the requirement for the minor in your care.
+In this article, we will guide you regarding the rules and documents that you must have when you are traveling with a minor who is not your child, or you are sending your child alone or with a guardian.

 Child Travel Consent